 We represent large corporate clients in major white collar and regulatory matters as well as individuals in high-profile investigations and prosecutions.
 We also conduct sensitive internal investigations for leading companies and other business organizations.
 Our representations include:

 - A leading private equity firm in connection with two SEC investigations relating to certain trading activities.
-The investigations were both terminated without any enforcement action.
+The investigations were both closed without any enforcement action.

 - Citigroup Inc.:

 - in arguably the most important regulatory decision in the past decade, SEC v.
 Citigroup, which upheld the ability of corporations to resolve federal regulatory matters without having to admit liability;

 - in the successful resolution of a major multi-year, global anti-money laundering (AML) probe.
 The investigation involved claims that Citigroup’s Banamex USA unit failed to heed red flags concerning thousands of suspicious remittances to Mexico and failed to adequately monitor more than 30 million remittance transactions worth $8.8 billion over a five-year period.
 Because of Citigroup’s cooperation and the advocacy of the Paul, Weiss team, the bank obtained a non-prosecution agreement and a complete release, avoided the appointment of an independent monitor, and Banamex USA paid a much smaller penalty in contrast to the results achieved by other large financial institutions;